1801BM1/cpu11/readme.md

 - original asynchronous Verilog-HDL model of processor
 - refactoring original Verilog-HDL model to synchronous one to run on real FPGA

-There are few words regarding the reverse engineering process stages:
+There are a few words regarding the reverse engineering process stages:
 - sample decapsulating, milling die from the plastic package with CNC, then etching with 104 percents boiling oleum
-- serialized photographing of die with motorized metallurgical microscope, hundreds of shots
+- serialized photographing of die with a motorized metallurgical microscope, hundreds of shots
-- shot stitching, getting the resulting high resolution panoramic shot
+- shot stitching, getting the resulting high-resolution panoramic shot
-- removing the top metal layer with polishing
+- removing the top metal layer with a polishing
-- getting the high resolution panoramic shot of diffusion layer
+- getting the high-resolution panoramic shot of the diffusion layer
 - manual images vectorization - traces, vias, pads, etc.
 - gate recognition
 - transferring vectorized images to PCB CAD system